 Lots of travelers enjoy having a motorbike handy in Pai anyway, but you don't have to bring it from Chiang Mai!
 Rentals are actually cheaper in Pai than Chiang Mai, often as low as 100 baht per day.
 Much of the "charm" of Pai is just outside of town in the form of canyons, waterfalls, health retreats, a giant white Buddha statue, and other attractions.
 Having a scooter available is optional, but it really opens up more places to enjoy.

 If you want to give the drive from Chiang Mai to Pai a chance but aren't completely confident, consider getting a one-way rental.
-The option is more expensive, but it allows some flexibility to not drive back later.
+The option is more expensive, but it allows for some flexibility to not drive back later.
 Aya is the only agency that rents motorbikes that can be driven one way and returned in Pai.
-They'll take your luggage for you on one of the minibuses.
+They'll take your luggage for you on one of the minibusses.

 - Drive on the left in Thailand.